Vivekbhatt02/ReelStream/README.md

 Close Button → Dismiss the drawer

-📦 Simulated Backend
-The app uses a custom hook useVideoStats(videoId) to simulate a backend.
+📦 The app uses a custom hook useVideoStats(videoId).
 It tracks:

 Likes count

 Comments count

 Like status (liked/unliked)

-You can extend this hook to connect with an actual backend (Firebase, Supabase, MongoDB etc.)